electron/electron/docs/api/app.md

 ### `app.commandLine`

-A [`CommandLine`](./command-line.md) object that allows you to read and manipulate the command line arguments that chromium uses.
+A [`CommandLine`](./command-line.md) object that allows you to read and manipulate the command line arguments that Chromium uses.

 ### `app.dock` _macOS_

-A [`Dock`](./dock.md) object that allows you to perform actions on your app icon in the users dock on macOS.
+A [`Dock`](./dock.md) object that allows you to perform actions on your app icon in the user's dock on macOS.

 ### `app.isPackaged`